My Next Life as a Villainess: All Routes Lead to Doom!: Anime

 An anime adaptation of the light novel series was announced by Ichijinsha on October 19, 2018.
 The anime was later announced to be a television series on July 18, 2019.
 The series was animated by Silver Link and directed by Keisuke Inoue, with Megumi Shimizu handling series composition, and Miwa Oshima designing the characters.
 Natsumi Tabuchi, Hanae Nakamura, Tatsuhiko Saiki, Miki Sakurai, and Shu Kanematsu composed the music.

 The series aired on Tokyo MX, BS11, MBS, AT-X, J Tele, and other channels from April 5 to June 21, 2020.
 Angela performed the series' opening theme song "Otome no Route wa Hitotsu Janai!" (乙女のルートはひとつじゃない！), while Shouta Aoi performed the series' ending theme song "Bad End".
 Crunchyroll streamed the series with subtitles.
 On May 15, 2020, Crunchyroll announced the series would receive an English dub, which premiered the following day.
 Muse Communication has licensed the series in Southeast Asian territories and released via Animax Asia.

-A second season aired from July 3 to September 18, 2021, on the Super Animeism programming block on MBS, TBS, and BS-TBS, as well as BS Asahi.
+A second season aired from July 3 to September 18, 2021, on the Super Animeism programming block on MBS, TBS and their affiliates, as well as BS Asahi.
 Angela performed the second season's opening theme song "Andante ni Koi o Shite!" (アンダンテに恋をして！), while Shouta Aoi performed the second season's ending theme song "give me ♡ me."
 An OVA was bundled with the special edition of manga's seventh volume, which was released on September 30, 2021.
-After the conclusion of the second season, it was announced that the series will be receiving an anime film.
-The film's title was revealed in April 2022, with its premiere set in 2023.
+After the conclusion of the second season, it was announced that the series would receive an anime film.
+The film's title was revealed in April 2022; it premiered in Japan on December 8, 2023.

 On May 18, 2021, it was announced that Sentai Filmworks had acquired the home video distribution rights.

-Episode list

-My Next Life as a Villainess: All Routes Lead to Doom!